Bun vs Node.js in 2026: Which Runtime to Pick

 Another option: use bun run for local TypeScript execution during development, then build and deploy with Node.js.

-With Bun 2.0 expected in the second half of 2026 and more teams adopting it in production, the picture keeps evolving.
-Bun is now competitive with Node.js 24, and major frameworks are adding official support.
+As Bun continues rapid development and more teams adopt it in production, the picture keeps evolving.
+Major frameworks are adding official support, and the compatibility gap narrows with each release.
 Starting with a hybrid strategy — Bun package manager plus Node.js runtime — and gradually expanding from there is the most practical path.
 If you're starting a new project, try Bun out and see how compatibility and performance feel in your own stack.